nikableh/Conny/README.md

-# Conny
+# GTK4/Adwaita/Rust/Flatpak/Nix Template

-Use OpenVPN from GUI.

-A GUI application for managing OpenVPN profiles and active connections.
+A template for developing stunning desktop applications with...

+- **GTK4 and Adwaita** beauty
+- **Flatpak and Nix** reproducibility
+- **Rust** safety and developer experience

 ## Building from source

-### Locally with Nix (preferred)
+### Nix (preferred)

-To compile and run the application locally (for development purposes) use project's Nix `devShell`.
-This way you would get all the necessary dependencies and avoid having to recompile the whole application from scratch.
+To compile and run the application locally (for development purposes) use Nix and its development shell.
+This way you get all the necessary dependencies and avoid having to recompile the whole application from scratch.

 ```shell